Skip to navigation

 Rikitea from Mont Duff

 The next day, Friday 16th May, I explored the southeast corner of Île Mangareva, following the road to what I hoped would be a beach, but which turned out to be a dead-end in the hilly forests of the island.
-Undeterred, I decided to bush bash my way to the beach, but little was I expecting seriously spiky plants (not quite bush lawyer, but enough to lacerate my legs) and towering fern thickets, so after half-an-hour of struggling downhill towards the shore and getting Pyke-like déjà vu, I turned round, made my way back to the road, sat down and ate a couple of mangoes.
-The moral of the story: rainforest is a bugger to bash through, wherever the country.
+Undeterred, I decided to bush-bash my way to the beach, but I wasn't expecting such seriously spiky plants (it wasn't quite bush lawyer, but enough to lacerate my legs) and towering fern thickets, so after half an hour of struggling downhill towards the shore and getting Pyke-like déjà vu, I turned round, made my way back to the road, sat down and ate a couple of mangoes.
+The moral of the story: rainforest is a nightmare to bash through, whatever the country.

 Water Catchers